Sunday, 7 August 2022

 If your schemes turned out to be pointless, you were told to be grateful for a "sense of achievement".

 A colleague recalled that all her university girlfriends had been on Valium.
-If you bumped into a friend and asked “How are you?”, you got the answer, “Oh, I’m so depreeeeessed.”
+If you bumped into a mate and asked “How are you?”, you got the answer, “Oh, I’m so depreeeeessed.”

 You were not your conscious mind, there was no such thing as “the self”, and everything you did or said was the result of your subconscious pulling your strings.
 You weren't forgiven for making mistakes, because, per Freud, everything you do is intentional.
 And it was a poor approach to achieving anything.